Revisiting Lifshitz-type solutions in $R^2$-corrected gravity: Lifshitz-type solutions

-Einstein's equations can be solved in Lifshitz spacetimes, which exhibit specific scaling symmetries.
-These spacetimes are characterized by distinct scaling behaviors in space and time, leading to an anisotropic scaling of the coordinates:
+Einstein's equations can be solved in Lifshitz spacetimes, which exhibit specific scaling symmetry.
+These spacetimes are characterized by distinct scaling behaviors in space and time, leading to anisotropic scaling of the coordinates:

-where $z$ is the dynamical exponent, $\lambda$ is a constant and $\vec x$ is an $(n-2)$-dimensional vector.
-The metric that reflects Lifshitz scaling behavior (\ref{main_scaling}) is given by
+where $z$ is the dynamic exponent, $\lambda$ is a constant and $\vec x$ is an $(n-2)$-dimensional vector.
+The metric that reflects the Lifshitz scaling behavior (\ref{main_scaling}) is given by